 waiting for a reply from the BS.
 The PKMv2 Key-Request message is sent with the following attributes:

-current AK Sequence Number, SAID (or GSAID for multicast), Nonce generated by the SS, and HMAC Digest calculated with the HMAC key that was derived from current AK.
-Upon receiving the PKMv2 Key-Request message, the BS shall validate the HMAC of the message.
-If the request is for standard (unicast) key the BS shall derive the new TEK as described in 19.4.5 and send a PKMv2 Key-Reply message to the SS with Key Sequence, SAID and HMAC Digest attributes.
+current AK Sequence Number, SAID (or GSAID for multicast) and Nonce generated by the SS.
+Both BS and SS shall calculate the HMAC digest with the HMAC key that was derived from current AK over the decrypted PKMv2 Key Request message to derive the new TEK as described in 19.4.5.
+The BS shall send a PKMv2 Key-Reply message to the SS with Key Sequence and SAID attributes encrypted by the KEK key derived from current AK. .
 In the case of multicast service key request (GKEK or GTEK) the BS shall act as in PKMv2.

 Note: unlike PKMv2, unicast TEK key materials are not sent over the air.